 Topics Map > Software Guides > Audacity

-Usage: Podcasting, voice-overs, recording music.Available locations: Library Design Lab, Wiegand Design Lab (editing).
-Record in The Studio.
-Free to install on personal computers.
+Usage: Podcasting, voice-overs, music production.Available locations: The Studio (LIB 017), and free to install on personal computers.

 Access: Download for free at: https://www.audacityteam.org/

 Help: (253) 535-7525, email@example.com, or visit the Help Desk in Mortvedt Library

 Free to download and use, Audacity is a great way to capture and edit audio.
 It is easier to use than Adobe Audition or Pro Tools, so it's recommended for first-time audio editors.
 With a microphone, you can record audio for a podcast, voice over for video, or other audio elements.
 Since this is a free piece of software, this can be downloaded onto any personal computer.

 When recording audio, iTech recommends finding a quiet place with as little background noise as possible.
 USB microphones are available for check out and can be used with Audacity to create high-quality recordings.
 Even though Audacity is loaded on the Design Lab computers, these are shared spaces and not appropriate to record audio.
 If you need access to an isolated sound studio for recording, please e-mail firstname.lastname@example.org.

 Audacity is a destructive editor, which means that audio recorded directly in Audacity is permanently changed when edited.
 For example, after a voiceover is recorded and edited, the original recording will not be retrievable unless a backup copy was made.
 Always immediately export recordings prior to editing (see Audacity: Exporting an Audio File (MP3, WAV, etc) for more details).

 External audio files imported into Audacity, such as background music downloaded from a website, are not subject to destructive editing.
 It is safe to edit imported audio files without the risk of altering the original.